Michael Roy Jornales

-Michael Roy Jornales is a Filipino actor, martial artist, fight director and singer.
+Michael Roy Jornales is a Filipino actor.

 Career

 Acting

 Jornales started out as a child actor and was one of the original child cast of Ang TV.

 Jornales played P/Cpt.
 Francisco "Chikoy" Rivera in FPJ's Ang Probinsyano from 2015 to 2019.

 In 2021, Jornales appeared as Danilo Garcia in First Yaya where he is also the stunt and routine director.

 Music

 Jornales formed the band SAGIPBATA in 1996 where he was vocalist and lead guitarist.
 He is also the lead vocalist of the band Brainwash.

 Personal life

 Jornales has three children with partner Jem including child actor Heath Jornales and Star Hunt: The Grand Audition Show aspirant Heather Jornales.